alex-webdeveloper/react_router_v7-app_posts/README.md

 ```bash
 npm run dev
 ```
-Your application will be available at `http://localhost:5173`.
+Your application will be available at `http://localhost:5173/react_router_v7-app_posts/`.
 ## Building for Production
 Create a production build:
 ```bash
 npm run build
 ```
-## Deploymen
 ### Docker Deployment
 To build and run using Docker:
 ```bash